WillemRaes/CloudEdgeFog/docs/source/edgehardware.rst

 There are quite a few SBCs that use x86-based processors.
-Intel has built a framework to provide and optimize edge computing provide and optimize on their processor hardware.
+Intel has built a framework to provide and optimize edge computing on their processor hardware.
 Intel produces, among others, the Intel Atom
-Processors for embedded applications, the Intel Movidius Vision Processing Units to accelerate vision and AI workloads.
-Furthermore, it also offers the OpenVino software toolkit and the Intel oneAPI toolkit to optimize ML workloads for all optimize for all Intel hardware components.
+Processors for embedded applications, and the Intel Movidius Vision Processing Units to accelerate vision and AI workloads.
+Furthermore, it also offers the OpenVino software toolkit and the Intel oneAPI toolkit to optimize ML workloads for all
+Intel hardware components.

 Intel is focusing on accelerating and optimizing the entire ML pipeline, using primarily the Intel Xeon processor series